tcfos/tcfos.github.io/index.md

 Each button has a unique color and stores one phone number.
 You can use any name on the button – even nick names.
 Or simply copy the name and the number from the address book.

-Features:
+Easy to use:
+* 12 large buttons per screen
+* tap a button to start a phone call
-* store up to 36 phone numbers
+* three screens for up to 36 phone numbers
-* double-tap a tile to edit name and number
 * adjust the font size for better legibility
 * use individual nicknames
-* voice over
-* copy phone numbers from your conatcs
+* tap and hold (or double-tap) for editing a button
 * no ads

+Privacy: the phone numbers and names are exclusively stored on your iPhone.
+This app doesn't track you.